cordmaximilian/mini_dwh/README.md

 ## Pipeline monitoring with Prefect

 The project includes an optional Prefect flow in `prefect_flow.py` so you can monitor pipeline runs using Prefect's UI.
+Deployments are created from `pipeline_config.yml` using `register_deployments.py`.

 Start the local Prefect server in one terminal: